sagefy/sagefy/gh-pages/f_technology/contribution.md

 - Code passes used linters.
 - Passes existing automated tests (run CI automatically on pull requests).
 - Reviewed by a person.
-- Provides some basic unit test coverage, where appropriate.
-- Provides some basic functional test coverage, where appropriate.
+- Provides some basic test coverage, where appropriate.

 Global Code Styling
 -------------------